coff/php-state-machine-framework/README.md

 #### DefaultCallbackAssertion

-Calls `assertXToY` method on machine object (or other object if specified) and makes transition decision upon its return.
+Calls `assertXToY` method on machine object and makes transition decision upon its return.

 #### CommonCallbackAssertion

-Calls `assertTransition` method on machine object (or other object if specified) and makes transition decision upon its return.
+Calls `assertTransition` method on machine object and makes transition decision upon its return.

 #### CallbackAssertion